LumGenLab/LumGPT/README.md

 - Thread-local random number generation
 - Careful buffer management and reuse
 - In-place operations where possible

-## Production Grade Features

-This is **not just educational** - it's a **full production-grade implementation** suitable for real applications.
-The code demonstrates:
-- Industry-standard mathematical implementations
-- Memory-efficient design for resource-constrained environments
-- Robust numerical stability
-- Modular, maintainable architecture
 - While the output can be improved, the test was checked on both smaller hyper parameters and slightly increased.

 ## Next Version (Coming Soon)